Jonghan-park/sidebar/README.md

 # Purpose

-The purpose of the project is getting used to useState, useEffect and useContext
+The purpose of the project is getting used to useState, useEffect and useContext.

 # Environment